nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-08-09-team-foundation-server-error-28936/index.md

 ---
 title: Team Foundation Server Error 28936
-description: "Discover how to resolve Team Foundation Server Error 28936 with expert tips on IIS configuration and troubleshooting.
-Get your TFS up and running smoothly!"
+description: Discover how to resolve Team Foundation Server Error 28936 with expert tips on IIS configuration and troubleshooting.
+Get your TFS up and running smoothly!
 date: 2007-08-09
 creator: Martin Hinshelwood
 id: "337"